Samuel-VandePut/LASoT-Experiment/README.md

 > Tips : When you update the tests suites.
 Run them before starting the procedure.

-When you have finished, thanks to fill in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfq9ZMw2bA00CK0hqz_ESFfbqTh4icy1YlXbLNdMPem2ewW5A/viewform?usp=sf_link)
+When you have finished execute the uninstall batch file.
+Then fill in the [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfq9ZMw2bA00CK0hqz_ESFfbqTh4icy1YlXbLNdMPem2ewW5A/viewform?usp=sf_link).

+Thank you!

 ## Who is behind this project?